-86 Satellite ocean colour imagery shows that in contrast to the large areas of high 87 chlorophyll biomass in the inshore regions, the offshore regions show only small patches

-88 of high chlorophyll biomass (Fig 1).
-In particular there are discrete blooms that have 89 been occurring above Pennell Bank (PB) and Mawson Bank (MB) at the same time of 90 year from 1998 to 2014 (Reddy and Arrigo, 2006; Kohut et al., this issue).
-The seasonal 91 persistence of these features also suggests that there should be a continual source of Fe, 92 fuelling phytoplankton blooms above the banks.
-The dye simulation model of Dinniman 93 et al. (2011) confirmed Circumpolar Deep Water (CDW) intrusions onto the shelf at 94 specific locations primarily determined by the bathymetry (Klinck and Dinniman, 2010), 95 which then mixes with surrounding water masses to become Modified Circumpolar Deep 96 Water (MCDW, Jackobs and Giulivi, 1998; Gordon et al., 2000; Orsi and Wiederwohl, 97 2009; Whitworth et al., 2013).
-In addition, Dinniman et al. (2011) showed there was 98 vigorous mixing of the CDW/MCDW with the surface waters in the Ross Sea.
-Since 99 CDW contains relatively high levels of dFe compared to the shelf region (~0.5nM at 100 65.2°S 174.7°W in the northern Ross Sea, Sedwick et al., 2011; 0.4-0.5 nM, Hoppema et 101 al., 2003; 0.51±0.16 nM, Grand et al., 2015a), this water has been considered as a 102 potential source of Fe fuelling primary production in the Ross Sea (Hiscock, 2004; 103 Peloquin and Smith, 2007).
+Satellite ocean colour imagery shows that in contrast to the large areas of high chlorophyll biomass in the inshore regions, the offshore regions show only small patches of high chlorophyll biomass (Fig. 1).
+In particular there are discrete blooms that have been occurring above Pennell Bank (PB) and Mawson Bank (MB) at the same time of year from 1998 to 2014 (Reddy and Arrigo, 2006; Kohut et al., this issue).
+The seasonal persistence of these features also suggests that there should be a continual source of Fe, fuelling phytoplankton blooms above the banks.
+The dye simulation model of Dinniman et al. (2011) confirmed Circumpolar Deep Water (CDW) intrusions onto the shelf at specific locations primarily determined by the bathymetry (Klinck and Dinniman, 2010), which then mixes with surrounding water masses to become Modified Circumpolar Deep Water (MCDW, Jackobs and Giulivi, 1998; Gordon et al., 2000; Orsi and Wiederwohl, 2009; Whitworth et al., 2013).
+In addition, Dinniman et al. (2011) showed there was vigorous mixing of the CDW/MCDW with the surface waters in the Ross Sea.
+Since CDW contains relatively high levels of dFe (~0.5 nM at 65.2°S 174.7°W in the northern Ross Sea, Sedwick et al., 2011; 0.4-0.5 nM, Hoppema et al., 2003; $0.51 \pm 0.16$ nM, Grand et al., 2015a) compared to summertime surface waters of this shelf region, this water has been considered as a potential source of Fe fuelling primary production in the Ross Sea (Hiscock, 2004; Peloquin and Smith, 2007).

-104 The goal of our research project was to evaluate the role that Fe-enriched CDW 105 may play in fuelling these patches of higher biomass by undertaking a comprehensive 106 physical, chemical, and biological sampling program ("SEAFARERS", Slocum 107 Enhanced Adaptive Fe Algal Research in the Ross Sea, Kohut et al., 2013) around the 108 banks during the late austral summer (Jan 2011), a time when there is no seasonal ice 109 melt to contribute to the dFe supply.
-To achieve this, we determined the distributions of 110 dissolved and particulate Fe, dissolved Mn and dissolved Al at key stations on the shelf to 111 enable us to follow the mixing process of CDW as it transitions into MCDW.
-A key 112 physical process in the Ross Sea is the strong tidal effect in this region and the tide's 113 effect on mixing processes (Robertson et al., 2003; Whitworth and Orsi, 2006; Kohut et 114 al., 2013).
-To help evaluate these processes our shipboard data gathering included CTD 115 parameters from rosette casts and the ship's acoustic doppler current profiler (ADCP).
-116 Additional temperature, salinity, dissolved oxygen, fluorescence and backscatter data was 117 obtained from gliders deployed from the ship, and temperature, salinity, pressure and current meter data were obtained from a mooring that was deployed at a station that wasoccupied multiple times during the cruise (Kohut et al., this issue).
+The goal of our research project was to evaluate the role that Fe-enriched CDW may play in fuelling these patches of higher biomass by undertaking a comprehensive physical, chemical, and biological sampling program ("SEAFARERS", Slocum Enhanced Adaptive Fe Algal Research in the Ross Sea, Kohut et al., 2013) around the banks during the late austral summer (Jan 2011), a time when there is no recent seasonal sea ice melt to contribute to the dFe supply.
+To achieve this, we determined the distributions of dissolved and particulate Fe, dissolved Mn and dissolved Al at key stations on the shelf to enable us to follow the mixing process of CDW as it transitions into MCDW.
+A key physical process in the Ross Sea is the strong tidal effect in this region and the tide's effect on mixing processes (Robertson et al., 2003; Whitworth and Orsi, 2006; Kohut et al., 2013).
+To help evaluate these processes our shipboard data gathering included CTD parameters from rosette casts and the ship's acoustic doppler current profiler (ADCP).
+Additional temperature, salinity, dissolved oxygen, fluorescence and backscatter data were obtained from gliders deployed from the ship, and temperature, salinity, pressure and current meter data were obtained from a mooring deployed at a station that was occupied multiple times during the cruise (Kohut et al., this issue).
+Detailed phytoplankton incubation results are presented in earlier manuscripts (Kustka et al., 2015a; 2015b) who also suggested based on their estimates of Fe demand from shipboard incubation experiments and model results that that the recurrent productivity hotspots in the widespread Fe limitation region were supported by the delivery of Fe through vertical exchange processes.

-120 2.
-Methods
+2. Methods

-121 2.1.
+2.1.
 Sampling

-122 2.1.1 Dissolved trace metal samples
+2.1.1 Dissolved trace metal samples